Council tax on empty properties and second homes

 Properties empty for more than five years

-After five years a further premium is applied and an unfurnished property is charged three times the amount of council tax as an unoccupied property.
+After five years a further premium is applied and an unfurnished property is charged three times the amount of council tax as an occupied property.
 This is a 200% premium.

 Apply for a reduction in the premium